 - Try to work keeping objects at eye level.
 Rather than reaching up and arching your head backwards, make use of a small.
 For those who work with the head arched back like painters, or if you do activities looking up a lot, the neckaid support can be beneficial.

-- Make sure you have a firm mattress.
+- Make sure you have a medium density mattress.
 If yours is too soft, you can use a half inch plywood under the mattress for more support.
 If it is too hard, a topper can be a temporary solution, but it is best invested in a new mattress.

 - Using supportive pillows that are designed for correct neck alignment can prevent a crick in your neck.
 A pillow that is not at the right height can cause imbalance in the neck.
-Sleeping on your stomach can place harmful stress on the neck, therefore, it is important to help prevent this with a orthopedic body pillow which is designed to help transition from stomach sleeping to side sleeping posture.
+Sleeping on your stomach can place harmful stress on the neck, therefore, it is important to help prevent this with a properly designed pillow or body pillow which is designed to help transition from stomach sleeping to side sleeping posture.

 - Maintaining proper spinal alignment when sleeping is important for the entire spine.
 If lying on your side, keep your knees bent slightly a body pillow between them.
 When lying on your back, you can use a pillow underneath the knees to help reduce back pain.